 General Approach:

-The model produced the following results.
+The model produced the following results, as seen in figure 6.
 The general method used here is that digital formatted images, represented as pixels, are stored from the camera on the stick.
 As seen in the illustration, the YOLO algorithm reads the image data as input.[6]
 Twelve distinct classes of objects—a dog, a bicycle, and a car—are identified by CNN as being a part of YOLO in a single image.
 Based on the accuracy of these classes' presence, the output of YOLO is recorded in text format in the internal memory of the Arduino Pi.
 The Arduino Pi turns this text into audio, which is then sent to the blind person as speech.
 The stick's ultrasonic sensor measures the distance between the blind stick and the object; the blind person is also informed of this distance.[5]
 The general method of reviewing the outcomes is determining how accurate and effective the characteristics of our smart walking stick are.
 This includes examining the accuracy of object identification in real-time, obstacle awareness via haptic feedback, and GPS-based navigation dependability.

 Yolo Object detection output: